trimino/Artficial-Intelligence/Assignment1/README.md

 ## Compilation Instruction and Programming Language

-The programming language used is C++.
+The programming language used is C++ and no thrid party library was used just the SL.
+The user needs a g++ compiler to compile the code c++11>

   #### Uninformed Search